Pros and cons of the various payment options for law school

-Though most law students receive grants or scholarships (less than 30% of law students pay full tuition), the availability of grants and scholarships outside of law school is extremely limited.
-Nevertheless, there are a handful of organizations that offer grants and scholarships from time to time, including:
+Though most law students receive grants or scholarships (less than 30% of law students pay full tuition), the availability of grants and scholarships outside of law school is limited.
+Nevertheless, there are a handful of organizations that regularly offer grants and scholarships, including:

 - Local bar associations

 - Fraternities and sororities

 - Enjuris (check out our annual scholarship to help cover law school expenses)

 Because scholarships and grants don’t need to be paid back, there’s no disadvantage to using them to help pay for law school (though sometimes the applications can be time consuming).
 The main problem with scholarships and grants is that there simply aren’t enough of them available to meet the needs of students.